Ilyasse-Fouaide/Linux/file-system-hierarchy-standard/README.md

 ## /media : Mount point for removeable media

 This directory contains subdirectories which are used as mount points for removeable media such as floppydisks, cdroms and zip disks.

+## /mnt : Mount point for a temporarily mounted filesystem

+The `/mnt` directory is reserved for temporarily mounted file systems.
+For all removeable media, use the `/media` directory.

+> [!NOTE]
+> This directory must not be used by installation programs.